 Wilderness Therapy programs have evolved, they are evolving and there is a history to the field that is not blameless.
 The profession has transformed from a small tribe of peers battling to live a frontier lifestyle and much more oriented toward individual psychological intervention, group awareness training and personal empowerment.
 Be an informed consumer and find out from professional consultants and ask the wilderness therapy program directly what their history is.

 About the Author

 Jenney Wilder, M.S.Ed launched All Kinds of Therapy in 2015, as the only independent online directory for the Family Choice Behavioral Healthcare Industry.
 With an impressive case of ADHD and her starter career in the 90's in Silicon Valley, the dream for creating a website with features like side-by-side comparison and an integrated newsletter was born.
 Jenney stopped counting treatment centers and all types of schools that she has visited when she hit 500 many years ago.
 She was the sponsoring author of the only Economic Impact Study of the Family Choice Behavioral Healthcare Industry, which revealed the only true financial figures about this industry (in Utah).
 Jenney has a Masters in Special Education from Bank Street College (NY) and a Bachelors of Arts focused on History from Wheaton College (MA).

-Andrew Powell, MBA, co-owner of Elements Wilderness and Elements Traverse (UT) assisted in the writing/fact checking for this blog.
-Will White, Ph.D, co-owner of Summit Achievement (ME) and podcast host of ‘Demystifying Wilderness Therapy’ assisted.
+Andrew Powell, MBA, co-owner of Elements Wilderness and Elements Traverse (UT) assisted in the writing/fact-checking for this blog.
+Will White, Ph.D., co-owner of Summit Achievement (ME) and podcast host of ‘Demystifying Wilderness Therapy’ assisted.
 Ryan Walton, admissions and marketing for Redcliff Ascent Wilderness Therapy.
-All three of these contributers are advertisers on the website.
+All three of these contributors are advertisers on the website.